nl-software/nl.nlsw.Document/readme.md

 - as (Windows) PowerShell module, using the .NET Framework 4.8 C# compiler
   - the C# files are therefore resticted to C# 5

-- as PowerShell / C# package compiled with the latest .NET SDK
+- as PowerShell / C# package compiled with the latest .NET SDK.
+  A **NETstandard2.0** assembly is included.

 ## Legal and Licensing